iMoonLab/DeepHypergraph/docs/source/start/low_order/graph.rst

 Spatial-Based Learning
 ----------------------------

-Message Propagation from vertex to vertex
+Message Propagation from Vertex to Vertex
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     .. code:: python